-Most babies are healthy, but because the scans can show problems you may want to ask your partner or one adult who can support you to come with you to your scan.
+Most babies are healthy, but because the scans can show unexpected findings you may want to ask your partner or one adult who can support you to come with you to your scan.

 It is best not to bring children to the appointment.
 They can distract you and the sonographer during the scan.
-If problems are found on the scan, the sonographer will tell you about them, and this is not a suitable situation for children.
+If unexpected findings are found on the scan, the sonographer will tell you about them, and this is not a suitable situation for children.